MiloszKrajewski/Hangfire.Storage.MySql/README.md

-`MySqlWriteOnlyTransaction` seems to have an idea of locking resources modified by transactions (methods like: `AcquireJobLock`) but actual implementation is empty, so when transaction starts nothing is locked, so MySQL locks whatever MySQL wants lock, in random order leading to dealocks.
+`MySqlWriteOnlyTransaction` seems to have an idea of locking resources modified by transactions (methods like: `AcquireJobLock`) but actual implementation is empty, so when transaction starts nothing is locked, so MySQL locks whatever MySQL wants to lock, in random order leading to complete standstill and leaking connections.

 I hoped for catching MySQL error #1614 and retrying transaction but excepion was not always thrown, sometimes it was just freezing.

 So preemptive locking was the safest but.

 The problem with preemptive locking is, that if you decide to use them, you have to use them everywhere.